santisq/PSTree/README.md

 ## Contributing

-Contributions are more than welcome, if you wish to contribute, fork this repository and submit a pull request with the changes.
+Contributions are welcome, if you wish to contribute, fork this repository and submit a pull request with the changes.